 Description

-Stutfield Peak rises dramatically from the Columbia Icefield in the heart of the Canadian Rockies, offering one of Alberta's most spectacular yet challenging mountain experiences.
-This imposing summit sits within the vast wilderness where the raw power of glacial landscapes meets the technical demands of serious mountaineering.
+Stutfield Peak rises dramatically from the Columbia Icefield in the heart of the Canadian Rockies, making it one of Alberta's most demanding and rewarding mountaineering objectives.
+This imposing summit sits within a vast glacial wilderness where the scale of the landscape is genuinely humbling — massive ice flows, towering rock faces, and a silence broken only by the occasional crack of shifting ice or the distant rumble of an icefall.

 Safety and Preparation